DSLsofMath/DSLsofMath/Course2016.md

 2016-02-12: Assignment 2 will be announced either Friday,  February 19 or Monday, February 22.
 It will be due Tuesday, 1st of March, 23:59.
-The grading wil take place Thursday, 3rd of March, during the exercises session, following the same protocol as for Assignment 1.
+The grading will take place Thursday, 3rd of March, during the exercises session, following the same protocol as for Assignment 1.

 2016-01-25: The date of the exam has been changed to 2016-03-15, 14:00.